Local Impact Funds

 Any donations given to a local impact fund only supports the community of that fund.

-Local committees choose which projects to support, using their personal insight of the community.
+Local Giving Committees choose which projects to support, using their personal insight of the community.

 Who can apply?